PaimaStudios/PRC/PRCS/prc-3.md

 }
 ```

+**Note**: the state transition to initiate the inverse projection should *never* fail.
+If the data received to initiate the projection is invalid, the game should simply mark the data itself as invalid and still increment the user's value for `userTokenId`.
+This is because even though this inverse projection may be invalid for *this version* of the game, there may be another version of the game run by players where this state transition *is* valid.
+To make sure all variations of the game have the same value of `userTokenId`, the state transition can never fully be rejected.

-There are 1 error-case to handle:
+There are 2 error-cases to handle:
-1. Querying a `tokenID` that has not yet been seen by the game node.
+1. Querying a `userTokenId` that has not yet been seen by the game node.
 This should not happen under normal use, but may happen if a user mints more times on the base layer without making any equivalent transaction in the app layer.
 This should return a `404 error` (to avoid NFT marketplaces caching dummy data)
+2. Querying a `userTokenId` that is marked as invalid for this variation of the game.
+See [this section](#invalid-mint-response)

 #### 2) Base Layer Initiated